-Design, Build and Operate ("DBO") contracts lie at the junction of the Route-map in as much as they can be when developed on a new-build basis.
+Design, Build and Operate ("DBO") contracts lie at the junction of the Route-map when developed on a new-build basis.

-Fundamentally DBO contracts offer a procurement route for facilities with a design and build element but then require the contractor to continue operating the facility for a period of years after the construction of the facility.
+DBO contracts offer a procurement route for facilities with a design and build element but then require the contractor to continue operating the facility for a period of years.
 This is particularly useful in a situation where the chosen technology is new to the utility developing the asset as it gives a period of time during which staff can be trained.
-In addition, DBO contracts have the advantage of "optimizing the solution for cost"

-Although applicable mostly to facilities and plants, DBO arrangements can also be useful for networks or pipe based infrastructure, but only on a new-build basis, and if within a defined zone.
+DBO contracts have the advantage of "optimizing the solution for cost" Although applicable mostly to facilities and plants, DBO arrangements can also be useful for networks or pipe based infrastructure, but only on a new-build basis, and if within a defined zone.